Doctor of Nursing Practice

 - Comprehensive Examination

-DNP students admitted prior to Fall 2015 must complete the comprehensive examination.
+DNP students admitted prior to Summer 2015 must complete the comprehensive examination.
 The comprehensive examination committee must consist of at least 3 members (at least 2 regular members, the remaining committee members may be regular or special members).
+DNP students admitted prior to Summer 2015 will be billed the candidacy fees upon advancement to candidacy.

 - DNP Project Committee